rebuilding-renewing-transforming-school-systems

 • Review the list of organizations and individuals supporting the Joint Statement.

-Please join us in preparing one page summaries on transformation processes or system elements.
-Tell us what you are interested in below.
+Please join us in preparing brief summaries on transformation steps or system elements.
+Tell us what topics you are interested which are listed on the pages on Influencers, Actors/Employees, Contextual Mediators, System Elements and Steps to Improve or Transform Systems

 Submit